coinstopio/coinstopio.docs/docs/Ledger/LedgerNanoS/LedgerNanoSTroubleshooting/CheckNanoSFirmware.md

 5. The firmware version is displayed under **_Secure Element_**.
 6. The micro controller version is displayed under _**MCU**._

-New, unused device
+### New, unused device

 1. Press and hold the right button.
-The right button is the one far away from the USB connector, closest to the swivel hole.
 2. Insert the USB cable while holding the right button until _**Recovery**_ is displayed.
 3. Press the right button to select to the settings menu and press both buttons to enter.
 4. Navigate to _**Settings > Device > Firmware**._